-Pesto can be made with almost any herb or leafy green (probably not lettuce!), so it’s really versatile.
+Normally when we think of pesto, we think of basil pesto.
+But it turn out that pesto can be made with almost any herb or leafy green (although, probably not lettuce!).
+It’s a really versatile recipe.
 When I have oodles of oregano, I make pesto.
 The same goes for mint and basil, which is more traditional.

 Nuts are a vital part of pesto, and you’re free to choose whichever you like best.
-Pine nuts are traditional, but we usually go for walnuts, almonds or cashews.
-Cheese, in my opinion, is optional.
-You can easily make this vegan if you like.
-The one change I make when I’m freezing pesto is to add a little fresh lemon juice.
+Pine nuts are traditional, but we usually go for walnuts, almonds or cashews in our house.
+Cheese, in my opinion, is optional, although it does give it a hearty saltiness that almost thickens up the pesto.
+And you can easily make this vegan if you like simply by leaving out the cheese entirely.
+The one change I make when I’m freezing pesto is to add a little fresh lemon juice (about a tablespoon’s worth).
 This helps preserve the color a little bit and brightens the flavor.

 To freeze it, I use both ice cube trays and small freezer-safe containers.
 The cubes are easy to toss into soups, stews or sauces.
 The larger containers, I save for pasta.
 Even freezing flat in resealable bags is a great idea.
 (They thaw like a dream!)

 This recipe makes a bunch.
 It can be halved for a smaller batch or doubled if you have more basil than you know what to do with.

 - 1/2 to 1 cup finely grated Parmigiano-Reggiano cheese

 - 3/4 cup nuts almonds, cashews, walnuts, pine nuts